emqx/neuron-docs/en_US/module-plugins/module-driver.md

-# Application And Driver Instructions
+# Application And Driver Settings

 This document introduces how to setup parameter and data tag point information in configuration for northbound applications and southbound drivers.